 Jesus is the Preacher of Truth

-Yes, everybody observed what Jesus doing.
-Israel’s religious and political leaders and their followers hated Jesus.
-Because their thinking was full of ideology.
+Yes, everybody observed what Jesus is doing.
+Israel’s religious and political leaders and their followers hated Jesus because their thinking was full of ideology.

 Jesus taught what the right relationship with God is.
 Jesus was showing where the Pharisees and scribes were wrong.

-Jesus’ teachings often contradicted the man-made rules and traditions that the religious leaders taught.
+Jesus’ teachings often contradicted the man-made rules and traditions the religious leaders taught.

 Jesus’ opponents thought they were defending God and the faith.
 But the truth is that they were only defending their authority and power.

-That is why they hated Jesus, because as the Son of God, He saw their false teaching clearly.
+That is why they hated Jesus because, as the Son of God, He saw their false teaching.

 Know the Goal and the Means

 Teaching about the meaning of the Sabbath is one such example.
-To honor God, the Sabbath is to be kept holy and free from work.
+The Sabbath must be kept holy and free from work to honor God.